 7. Healthcare

 Healthcare is different in every country.
-In some places, it’s provided by private companies while in others there is national healthcare.
+In some places, it’s provided by private companies while in others there is a national healthcare system.

 In France, for example, there is a national healthcare service.
-But, you must be a full-time resident of France for 3 months before you can use it.
+But, you must be a full-time resident of France for three months before you can use it.

-You should know how to get healthcare if it’s private or national, and the cost.
+You should know how to get healthcare, whether it’s private or national, and the cost.

 8. Transportation